 Treat your candidates the way you would treat your most valued customers!
 Of course, it is easier said than done but hey, you have read till here cause you do really want to make a great recruiting organization.
 A great candidate experience goes a long way in creating a great employer brand.
 Besides, we are firm believers in good karma.
 The good karma you bestow upon your candidates will only do good for you!

 The good karma you bestow up on your candidates will pay you back multifold!

 Proactive and not reactive

 Once your team has settled with the fact that recruiting is a top priority, get them to become proactive rather than reactive.
 You can’t expect to get a barrage of great candidates the day you open the job.
-You need to create a great employer brand, build and nurture relationships with great people who you think might be a good fit at some point of time!
-Being proactive means that you are already half way done when you create the job opening!
+You need to create a great employer brand, and build and nurture relationships with great people who you think might be a good fit at some point in time!
+Being proactive means that you are already halfway done when you create the job opening!